Statistics & Investor Trends

 Comprehensive data on New Zealand's Active Investor Plus visa programme

-Data current as of February 2026
+Data current as of April 2026

-31 working days avg. processing
+31 working days avg. to approval-in-principle

 Key Insights